A Complete List of iOS and iPadOS Gestures Available to VoiceOver Users

 One Finger Double Tap and Drag: adjust a slider to a new position.

-Triple Click Home Button: (or Side Button if you have an iPhone X or later) turns VoiceOver on and off (can be customized in Settings>Accessibility>Accessibility Shortcut).
+Triple Click Home Button: (or Side button if your device doesn't have a Home Button) turns VoiceOver on and off (can be customized in Settings>Accessibility>Accessibility Shortcut).

 App Switcher: double-click the Home button to access all running apps; 1 finger flick left or right to move between the apps; double-tap an app with 1 finger to switch to that app; 3 finger flick up to quit a running app.
-If you have an iPhone X or later, access the App Switcher by tapping the bottom of the screen and moving one finger up until you hear the third ascending tone.
+If your device doesn't have a Home button, access the App Switcher by tapping the bottom of the screen and moving one finger up until you hear the third ascending tone.

 2 Finger Pinch Open: select text.